10 Oldest Universities in the World

 Founded in the year 1240

-The University of Siena, one of the oldest universities in the world with a solid reputation, is situated in the small Tuscan city of Siena.
-It is now ranked 651–700 worldwide (down from 601–700 in 2020).
+The University of Siena, one of the oldest universities in the world and has a solid reputation, is situated in the small Tuscan city of Siena.
+It now ranks between 651–700 worldwide (down from 601–700 in 2020).

 Nearly half of the city’s population resides on the University of Siena campus, which has enrollments exceeding 20,000.
-Over 163,000 tourists visit the city centre each year, which is also historically significant and has been designated a UNESCO World Heritage Site.
+Over 163,000 tourists visit the city centre each year, which is also historically significant and is a UNESCO World Heritage Site.
 Visitors come for the food, art, museums, and medieval legacy.

 University of Coimbra